German Red Cross Committee on International Humanitarian Law

 Grotius Centre for International Legal Studies

-Chair of Public Law, esp.
-International Law, European Law and Foreign Constitutional Law
+Chair of Public Law, in particular International Law, European Law and Foreign Constitutional Law

 Prof. Dr. Dr. Rainer Hofmann

-Chair of Public Law, International and European Law
+Chair of Public Law, International Law and European Law

 Theodor-W.-Adorno-Platz 4